 The summer of 1917 was rife with racial tension nationwide.
-After weeks of hostility and minor attacks which were spurred by the employment of black workers to replace striking white workers in a Bauxite processing plant, white residents of East St. Louis, Illinois led a bloody attack.
-On July 1, 1917, a white mob set fire to the black section of the city, effectively destroying it.
-At least 39 black residents were killed, hundreds more burned and beaten, and thousands were left without a home.
-In Waco, Texas and Memphis, Tennessee, the widely publicized brutal lynchings that took place between 1916 and 1917 only added to the anger, frustration, and grief of black residents across the country.
-The NAACP wasted no time in composing a retort in the form of a Silent Protest Parade to take place on July 28, 1917.
-On this day in New York, between 10,000 and 15,000 black men, women, and children marched in silence down Fifth avenue.
+After weeks of hostility and attacks on Black workers who were employed to replace striking white workers in a Bauxite processing plant, a white mob set fire to the Black section of the city on July 1, 1917.
+At least 39 Black residents were killed, hundreds more injured, and thousands were left without a home.
+In Waco, Texas and Memphis, Tennessee, the widely publicized lynchings that took place between 1916 and 1917 added to the anger and grief of Black residents across the country.
+The NAACP composed a retort in the form of a Silent Protest Parade to take place on July 28, 1917.
+On this day in New York, between 10,000 and 15,000 Black men, women, and children marched in silence down Fifth Avenue.
 The group walked wordlessly to the beat of a drum with raised picket signs which stated their purpose and demanded justice.
-Their tactic was silence, but the message rang clear: anti-black violence is unjust and un-American.
-The Silent Protest Parade of 1917 was the first of its kind to take place in New York and was the second instance of African Americans publically demonstrating for civil rights.
+Their tactic was silence, but the message rang clear: anti-Black violence is unjust and un-American.
+The Silent Protest Parade of 1917 was the first of its kind to take place in New York and was the second instance of Black Americans publically demonstrating for civil rights.

 Alice Paul, Silent Sentinels

 For six days a week, from January 10, 1917 to June 4, 1919, the Silent Sentinels advocated for women’s suffrage by picketing outside the White House.
-The Silent Sentinels, who were members of the National Woman’s Party, received their nickname for choosing to remain silent while they protested, letting the words on their banners and their presence make the most powerful statements.
-Led by Alice Paul who founded the National Woman’s Party with Lucy Berns and had been protesting for the addition of the Nineteenth Amendment since 1913, the Silent Sentinels were the first group to picket the White House.
-After an unsuccessful meeting with President Woodrow Wilson on January 9, members of the National Women’s Party stationed themselves in front of the White House, holding banners with clear and direct statements that often cleverly used Wilson’s own words.
+The Silent Sentinels, who were members of the National Woman’s Party, received their nickname for their silence while protesting.
+The group was led by Alice Paul, who founded the National Woman’s Party with Lucy Berns, and had been protesting for the addition of the Nineteenth Amendment since 1913.
+Under Alice Paul’s guidance, the Silent Sentinels were the first group to picket the White House.
+After an unsuccessful meeting with President Woodrow Wilson on January 9, members of the National Women’s Party stationed themselves in front of the White House, holding banners with statements that often cleverly used Wilson’s own words.
 While arrests and harassment of the protesters took place, the members of the NWP retained their identity as a Silent Sentinel even while in jail, often staging hunger strikes as well.
 As violence mounted against the women, Wilson intervened.
 In 1918, he publicly supported women’s suffrage for the first time, and on June 4, 1919, the Nineteenth Amendment was passed in Congress.
-The work of the Silent Sentinels aided in the ratification of women’s suffrage and contributes to the larger history of women’s rights in the United States.

 Tommie Smith and John Carlos at 1968 Olympics

-At the 1968 Summer Olympics in Mexico City, despite the failed attempts of the Olympic Project for Human Rights to boycott the Olympics, a series of demonstrations occur which upset the status quo.
-The project, which was established in 1967 to protest against racial segregation, included prominent spokespeople, the athletes Tommie Smith and John Carlos.
-After winning gold and bronze medals respectively in the 200-meter race, Smith and Carlos bowed their heads and raised a gloved fist as the Star-Spangled Banner played.
-Australian silver medalist stood in solidarity, wearing an Olympic Project for Human Rights pin.
-During the anthem, Smith and Carlos also removed their shoes, which Smith later explained symbolizes black poverty, while the raised fist symbolizes black unity.
-After this silent gesture occurs, the US Olympic committee accused Smith and Carlos of not only violating the principles of the Olympics but of taking political action against the US.
-Because of their refusal to comply with the committee, Smith and Carlos are suspended from participating in the games and are expelled from the village.
+At the 1968 Summer Olympics in Mexico City, despite the failed attempts of the Olympic Project for Human Rights to boycott the Olympics, a series of smaller but equally powerful demonstrations took place.
+The Olympic Project, which was established in 1967 to protest racial segregation, included prominent athletes Tommie Smith and John Carlos.
+After winning gold and bronze medals respectively in the 200-meter race, Smith and Carlos bowed their heads and raised a gloved fist as the star-spangled banner played.
+The Australian silver medalist stood in solidarity, wearing an Olympic Project for Human Rights pin.
+During the anthem, Smith and Carlos also removed their shoes, which Smith later explained symbolized Black poverty, while the raised fist symbolized Black power and unity.
+After this silent gesture, the US Olympic committee accused Smith and Carlos of not only violating the principles of the Olympics but of taking political action against the US.
+Because of their refusal to comply with the committee, Smith and Carlos were suspended from participating in the games.
 Acknowledgments in honor of the action that Tommie Smith and John Carlos took that day range from musical tributes, a statue at their alma mater (San Jose State University), and murals in Sydney, Australia and Oakland, California.

-On September 1, 2016, Colin Kaepernick and Eric Reid (pictured above) kneeled during the National Anthem to protest police brutality and racism.
+On September 1, 2016, Colin Kaepernick and Eric Reid kneeled during the National Anthem to protest police brutality and racism.
 Two weeks prior Kapaernick had sat on the bench while the National Anthem played, catching the attention of his teammate Eric Reid.
-Wanting to show solidarity, Reid discussed how he could get involved with Kapaernick and use their highly visible platform as NFL players to make an impact.
-After much consideration, the two chose to kneel, a gesture that to them is respectful, while also suggesting grief in the wake of a tragedy.
-It was after this act that Kaepernick’s protest gained national attention and the backlash began.
-The gesture, a divisive act that was seen as political by some and disrespectful by others, inspired over 200 NFL players to kneel in 2017.
+Wanting to show solidarity, Reid discussed how he could get involved with Kapaernick and use their highly visible platform as NFL players to protest police violence against Black Americans.
+After much consideration, the two chose to kneel, a gesture of grief in the wake of a tragedy.
+It was after this act that Kaepernick’s protest gained national attention.
+The gesture inspired over 200 NFL players to kneel in 2017.